hyperledger/fabric-sdk-java/README.md

 ### GO Lang chaincode
-Go lang chaincode dependencies must be contained in vendor folder.
+Go lang chaincode dependencies must be contained in the vendor folder.
  For an explanation of this see [Vendor folder explanation](https://blog.gopheracademy.com/advent-2015/vendor-folder/)